Research Administration Policies

 Subcontract - The legal instrument issued to a third party under a Federal Contract to perform a portion of the programmatic effort.
 The recipient of a subcontract is also called a Subrecipient.

 Purchased Services Contract – The legal instrument issued to a vendor to perform routine services.
 Such services are typically commercial and provided within the vendor's normal business operations.
 The recipient of a Purchased Service Contract is called a Contractor.
-(See Uniform Guidance 2 CFR 200.23 for further definition of Contractor.
+(See Uniform Guidance 2 CFR 200.1 for further definitions of "Contract" and "Contractor."
 See BS17 – Use and Procurement of External Consultants for further definition of Purchased Services Contracts.)

 Penn State sometimes issues Subawards and Subcontracts under non-Federal funds.
 Penn State applies the same basic procedures outlined above for such arrangements.